 When a car accident occurs, an attorney who is well-versed in crashworthiness issues can evaluate whether product liability on the part of the manufacturer could be involved in the claim.
 Experts can be called upon to determine whether or not the car’s design or faulty construction in the manufacturing process is at least partially at fault for the injuries incurred in the collision.

-If you have been injured in an auto accident and are on need of legal representation, please visit us.
+If you have been injured in an auto accident and are on need of legal representation, please contact us.

 How much is your case worth?Get a free case evaluation